-If we assert that culture has to change first, we're making the assumption that changing culture will lead to the necessary process and system changes necessary to sustain Agile in the enterprise.
-More often than not, people go down the path of cultural change, get excited about the possibility of Agile, and come back to deep-rooted process and organization issues that make Agile nearly impossible to implement in an effective manner.
-This often leads to cynicism, disillusionment, and people wondering why their peers, "just don't get it."
+If we assert that culture must change first, we're making the assumption that changing culture will lead to the necessary process and system changes necessary to sustain Agile in the enterprise.
+More often than not, people go down the path of cultural change, get excited about the possibility of Agile, and come back to deep-rooted process and organizational issues that make Agile nearly impossible to implement in an effective manner.
+This often leads to cynicism, disillusionment, and people wondering why their peers "just don't get it."

-The problem is that a mindset change without proper guidance on how to form cross-functional teams, build refined backlogs, properly identify what needs to be measured and controlled, and actually implement those changes-often result in people simply "going though the motions" of Agile.
-This is a form of Agile where people are saying the right things, and maybe even doing the right things, but not achieving the results that they desire.
-This culture-first mindset is eroding confidence in both Agile and Agile methodologies.
+The problem is that a mindset of change-without proper guidance on how to form cross-functional teams, build refined backlogs, properly identifying what needs to be measured and controlled, and implementing those changes-often results in people simply "going through the motions" of Agile.
+This is a form of Agile where people are saying the right things, and maybe even doing the right things, but not achieving the results they desire.
+This culturefirst mindset erodes confidence in both Agile and Agile methodologies.